Conclusion: What to Do Next

 - Practitioner experience is a reliable substitute for empirical study.

-- Practitioners are subject to the same cognitive biases as anyone else: confirmation bias, availability heuristics, and the tendency to remember vivid cases over representative ones.
+- Practitioners are subject to the same cognitive biases as anyone else.
 Systematic study is not a criticism of experience—it is a way to check whether experience is misleading you.

 Check Understanding